-Co-Founder and Director of Operations at Makko AI, an AI-powered 2D game studio SaaS.
+Co-Founder and Director of Operations | Head of Growth at Makko AI, an AI-powered 2D game studio SaaS.
 I built the early prototype with Tony Valcarcel before the founding team came together.
-I built most of Phantomline and ProLocalBuilder with Cesar Martinez and Zac Dillard.
+I built most of Phantomline and ProLocalBuilder with Cesar Martinez and Zac Dillard, and I solo-built Heardley, a Reddit lead generation tool.
 Four years at Moonray PBC, where I contributed to the largest NFT mint in OpenSea history at 220,000 assets.
-Technical SEO, AEO, AI workflows.
-Based in Appleton, Wisconsin.

-I'm Kyle McCool, Co-Founder and Director of Operations at Makko AI, an AI-powered 2D game studio SaaS based in the Fox Valley.
+I'm Kyle McCool, Co-Founder and Director of Operations | Head of Growth at Makko AI, an AI-powered 2D game studio SaaS based in the Fox Valley.
 I built the early prototype alone for about a month, then Tony Valcarcel joined and the two of us put in 12-hour shifts day and night until we had something strong enough to bring Jeremy Bird on board as CEO.
 The founding team formed from there.
-The full co-founding team is Jeremy Bird (CEO), Tony Valcarcel (investor relations), Mike Fehlauer Hayes (helped create PAX, former VP at Penny Arcade), and me.
+The full co-founding team is Jeremy Bird (CEO), Tony Valcarcel, Mike Fehlauer Hayes (helped create PAX, former VP at Penny Arcade), and me.

 I'm direct and action-oriented.
 I build systems before I build content: the SEO and AEO Master Playbook, the UTM registry, the content calendar, and the brand bible all exist because compounding output requires documented rules.
 I flag problems before they become blockers and I push for honest assessments over validation.

 I approach SEO as a traffic problem first and a content problem second.
-At a domain rating of 12 with limited authority, the highest-leverage plays are low-difficulty keyword cornerstoning, Google Search Console near-miss optimization, and topical cluster density rather than technical SEO or volume-driven publishing.
+At a domain rating of 16 with limited authority, the highest-leverage plays are low-difficulty keyword cornerstoning, Google Search Console near-miss optimization, and topical cluster density rather than technical SEO or volume-driven publishing.
 I treat social media as a distribution system with different distribution economics on each platform, not as a broadcast channel.
 I treat brand positioning as a strategic moat, not a style guide.

 I have been working with LLMs in production marketing workflows for five years.
 Before most teams treated AI as a roadmap item, I was building daily output through GPT-3, then Claude, then Cursor, then whatever the current model is.
 My SEO and AEO playbook is half prompts.
 My content calendar is half AI-drafted and human-reviewed.
 The fastest people I know are not better writers than the people they beat.
 They have better AI workflows.